logicuniverse/manifesto/README.md

 **The Sovereignty of Logic**

 The Z-Axis liberates logic from the "Flatland" of 1D execution.
 By separating the **Execution Plane** from the **Sovereign Axis**, we ensure that the manifestation of a service—whether it is a default internal logic or an injected external essence—remains a pure geometric consequence of the topology.

 ---

-## V. The Unified Field: From Projections to Topology

-The fundamental crisis of computer science is a **dimensional collapse**.
-Because traditional programming is confined to a one-dimensional instruction stream (The Turing Tape), it is forced to collapse the three-dimensional logic topology into a series of distorted, lower-dimensional vectors.

-**The Illusion of Decoupling**

-For decades, the industry has failed to achieve true decoupling because traditional paradigms **entangle the three axes**.
-In a non-orthogonal space, the act of "calling a function" is a composite vector: it simultaneously triggers execution (Y), defines a synchronization step (X), and resolves a Logic Source (Z).
-Because these dimensions are not independent, changing any single aspect of a logic's behavior inevitably ripples through the others, leading to the "hidden coupling" that plagues modern software.

-By providing a unified coordinate system, LogicUniverse re-separates these entangled dimensions and recognizes existing paradigms as mere projections:

-- **Functional Programming:** A projection onto the **(-X, -Y)** quadrant (Pull-based Space), excelling in spatial mapping but struggling with temporal evolution.
-- **Procedural Programming:** A projection onto the **(-X, +Y)** quadrant (Pull-based Time), focusing on stepping through the temporal axis via manual sampling.
-- **Reactive Paradigms (RP/FRP):** Projections focused on the **(+X)** axis (Proactive Interaction), attempting to bridge event propagation with either temporal streams (+Y) or spatial combinators (-Y).
-- **Object-Oriented Programming (Original Vision):** A projection of **Stateful Autonomy (+X, +Y)** combined with **Dynamic Z-Axis Provide/Inject (commonly known as Late-binding)**, facilitating encapsulated state-evolution and logic decoupling.

-True decoupling is only possible in a **Fractal Topology** governed by two principles:

-1. **Dimensional Orthogonality:** By isolating interaction polarity (+X/-X), temporal governance (+Y/-Y), and vertical Provide/Inject (Z-Axis), we ensure that a shift in one dimension does not propagate unintended side effects into others.
-2. **Scale Invariance:** By enforcing the same tri-axial signature for both a single gate and a global cluster, we eliminate the structural friction between "macro" and "micro" architectures.

-The decoupling problem was never about better "interfaces"; it was about the lack of a **Universal Coordinate System** for logic.

----